 Improve the ability to listen actively, speak so others can understand, read with understanding, and convey ideas in writing while developing a career portfolio.
-Upon successful completion of Intensive Fast Track 1, students will have gained the study skills as well as the academic skills to transition into Fast Track 2, Integrated English CAP coursework or I-BEST.
-HS21+ students will also receive Occupational Education credit toward their HS21+ diploma.
+Upon successful completion of Intensive Fast Track 1, students will have gained the study skills as well as the academic skills to transition into Fast Track 2, Integrated English CAP coursework.
+HS+ students who concurrently take CAP 11, CAP 12, CAP 13, CAP 14 and CAP 15 will earn 1 Occupational Education credit toward the HS+ diploma.